Sounders notebook: Nico Lodeiro sidelined until mid-June, Seattle signs two players

 Alex hasn’t been considered for the USMNT and reportedly rejected a future for Guatemala, according to a tweet posted Friday by Carlos Marin, a sports radio broadcaster.

 “I don’t have time to play with Guatemala,” Alex is reported as saying, as translated from Spanish.
-Roldan is bilingual.
+He is bilingual.
 “I just want to think about my club (Sounders).”

 Schmetzer said player decisions about whether to honor call-ups is at their discretion and the club doesn’t interfere.
 The coach and a Sounders spokesperson doubt Alex made the comments.
 The player coincidentally was walking by Schmetzer’s office when being discussed by the coaches.